 The Plant Collections Department acquires, documents, and studies all of the Chicago Botanic Garden’s permanent plants and their associated environments.

 A museum's major function is to collect and preserve objects.
-As a museum, the Chicago Botanic Garden is dedicated to building its collections.
-The focus of the living collections is plants that grow well in the Chicago area and are adapted to the local climate and soils.
+As a museum, the Chicago Botanic Garden is dedicated to building its permanent collections, which are its objects.
+Living collections at the Chicago Botanic Garden focus on plants from around the world that grow well in the Chicago area and are adapted to the local climate and soils.

-The Chicago Botanic Garden has a major collection of more than 2.4 million plants consisting of 9,084 different kinds of plants (taxa).
+The Chicago Botanic Garden has a major collection of more than 2.6 million plants consisting of 9,200 different kinds of plants (taxa).
 Plants are displayed in a landscaped manner, showing ways in which these plants may be incorporated into the public's own gardens, whether large public projects or smaller residential landscapes.
-New plants are acquired through commercial nurseries, public gardens, plant breeding programs, and plant-collecting expeditions.
+New plants are acquired through commercial nurseries, other public gardens, plant breeding programs, and plant-collecting expeditions.

 Since 1984, Garden curators and scientists have made plant-collecting trips to the Republic of Georgia, Russia, South Korea, China, England and Wales, Hungary, Japan, Germany, the lower Piedmont area of the southeastern United States, southern Illinois, the Ozarks, and local areas, to acquire optimal germplasm.